Postgraduate Master's Courses

 Postgraduate master's courses are usually one or two years long.
 There are two main types of masters courses, taught or research.

-A Postgraduate master's is different to an undergraduate or combined master's course in that it is completed seperately after you have graduated.
+A postgraduate master's degree is different from an undergraduate or combined master's course in that it is completed separately after you have graduated.
 They often allow you to specialise further in your chosen field, or to provide a new path into a different career.

 Research or Taught?

-A research Master's Course is mainly focused on a research project.
-While you will for the most part work independently on a project, you will also attend to some modules.
+A research master's course is mainly focused on a research project.
+While you will for the most part work independently on a project, you will also attend some modules.
 These are a natural lead into a PhD.

 If you do a course that includes study abroad you can also apply for an Erasmus grant.